DenisRitchie/my-chat-frontend/README.md

-# my-chat-frontend
+# ServerlessChat
-Aplicación Web Para Chat Sólo Frontend
+Serveless Chat using WebRTC in a single page application.